TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Processors.md

 > A microprocessor is a computer processor which incorporates the functions of a computer's central processing unit (CPU) on a single integrated circuit (IC), or at most a few integrated circuits.
 The microprocessor is a multipurpose, clock driven, register based, programmable electronic device which accepts digital or binary data as input, processes it according to instructions stored in its memory, and provides results as output.
 Microprocessors contain both combinational logic and sequential digital logic.
 Microprocessors operate on numbers and symbols represented in the binary numeral system.
 [Wikipedia](https://en.wikipedia.org/wiki/Microprocessor)

+# Processor Design

+> Processor design is the design engineering task of creating a microprocessor, a component of computer hardware.
+[Wikipedia](https://en.wikipedia.org/wiki/Processor_design)

 # Digital Signal Processors (DSPs)

 > A digital signal processor (DSP) is a specialized microprocessor (or a SIP block), with its architecture optimized for the operational needs of digital signal processing.
 [Wikipedia](https://en.wikipedia.org/wiki/Digital_signal_processor)